 How a Purchase Order Works

+Purchase orders offer a systematic and organized way for both buyers and sellers to document and track transactions.
 The following steps outline how a purchase order works, from the initial order placement to the fulfillment of goods or services and payment of the invoice:

 1. The Buyer Orders Items from the Sellers and Drafts a Purchase Order